Coffee grounds will reputedly help with vegetable yields but some research contests this; gardeners should do their own experiments.

 Refined foods tend to be tasteless so heaped spoonfuls of sugar and salt are usually added too.
 He and his international team of researchers are calling it the “carbohydrate-insulin model.”

-Other research published in the European Journal of Clinical Nutrition found astonishingly that unprocessed honey from local beekeepers in Germany had a low glycemic index below 55, but once commercial bottlers got hold of it the GI became very high.
+Other research published in the European Journal of Clinical Nutrition found astonishingly that unprocessed honey from local beekeepers in Germany had a low glycemic index below 55; but once commercial bottlers got hold of it the GI becomes very high.

-One exception was “forest honey” which had a little-known highly glycemic sugar.
+One exception was “forest honey” which has a little-known highly glycemic sugar.

 There’s still time to plant more climbing beans; this week it is Witsa, limas and Scarlet Runners.
 And I am going to try a few favas, but they do best in autumn and winter.